tenorangesax/The-SaxplayerTM/README.md

 <img width="1115" height="701" alt="Screenshot 2026-04-18 at 4 41 53 PM" src="https://github.com/user-attachments/assets/90c0088d-9942-4e6f-b16a-170a50bcf6f0" />
 <img width="1115" height="701" alt="Screenshot 2026-04-18 at 4 41 45 PM" src="https://github.com/user-attachments/assets/dbeb5399-4b97-4662-b16c-1732b34e60ba" />
 <img width="1115" height="663" alt="Screenshot 2026-04-18 at 4 41 21 PM" src="https://github.com/user-attachments/assets/9a9e935e-7990-4103-b0f3-113f440e5df0" />

-**DESCRIPTION OF THE INTERNALS:**
-My Saxplayer is a bare bones PCB that houses a ESP32-WROOM for the microcontroller, 3 MX-Style keyboard switches for navigation, a rotary encoder switch for adjusting the volume with a knob, a microsd card slot for storing your music, and a audio jack for headphones.